brotherhoodMonk/gyan/js.md

 undefined in strict mode function calls.
 The base object if the function was called as an "object method".

+When you should use them
+Arrow functions shine best with anything that requires this to be bound to the context, and not the function itself.

+Despite the fact that they are anonymous, I also like using them with methods such as map and reduce, because I think it makes my code more readable.
+To me, the pros outweigh the cons.

+When you should not use Arrow Functions
+Object methods

+2. Callback functions with dynamic context
+3. When it makes your code less readable

 function Person() {
   // The Person() constructor defines `this` as an instance of itself.